apl-cornell/SCIF/docs/SecurityMechanisms/reentrancy.md

 methods to maintain high-integrity locks, but that would preclude notifying untrusted parties during transfers.

-To see the value of SCIF's improved flexibility over SeRIF, consider the following implementation of the IERC20 `transfer` method.
+To see how SCIF improves flexibility over prior approaches, consider the following implementation of the IERC20 `transfer` method.

 ```
 @public